TimovNiedek/genre-classifier-msd/README.md

 Update the `name` value inside the `DeploymentImage` at [deploy.py](./deploy.py) to point to your public repository.
 Otherwise you will not be able to build the image & pull it from the Prefect server.

 To deploy the training & inference code, run `make deploy`.
 This will connect to the Prefect server, create the required AWS blocks, build the Docker container and deploy the Prefect flows.

+Note: the bucket name may need to be customized if the name is already taken, you can do so by updating the `bucket_name` variable in [create_s3_buckets.py](genre_classifier/blocks/create_s3_buckets.py).

 If everything is successful, you should see the following output: